-But when a teller asks to add $5 or round up to the nearest dollar for charity, people are more likely to donate because it’s a simple decision; yes or no.
+But when a cashier asks to add $5 or round up to the nearest dollar for charity, people are more likely to donate because it’s a simple decision; yes or no.

 Although you’re not a cashier with multiple options to offer customers before they check out, this sales technique can still work for your handmade business.

-Although conventional wisdom may suggest more options equates to being able to accommodate to more people and thus make more sales, studies show that just aint true (Google “having more options is not better for business to find several articles and studies on this idea).
+Although conventional wisdom may suggest more options equates to being able to accommodate more people and thus make more sales, studies show that just isn’t true.

 The more variety you add, the more decisions a shopper must make.
 Although it may seem like a simple decision, most of us can agree, we’re already dealing with information overload these days and no decision requires less brain power 😉

 Offering too much variety is an occupational hazard of being a handmade business owner.
-We’re creative people and there are no lack of ideas when it comes to what we can make.
+We’re creative people and there’s no lack of ideas when it comes to what we can make.
 However, it’s really important to have a focus with your products.

 If you have too many options for shoppers to decide between, they may not even decide to buy one item, which then makes it impossible for you to sell them another item during check out.